 In his Italian Journey Goethe describes this anecdote, which has contributed very much to the village's fame, which is nowadays one of the most important touristic attractions at Lake Garda.

 The journey will take him to Rome, in the central Via del Corso, today "Casa di Goethe".

-Since 2001 a bridge has been connection the two Goethe places par execellence with the cooperation between the Comune di Malcesine/Museo Castello Scaligero and Casa di Goethe Rome.
+Since 2001 a connection has been established between the two places related to Goethe with the cooperation between the Comune di Malcesine/Museo Castello Scaligero and Casa di Goethe Rome.

 Eight temporary exhibitions of the Roman museum have been on display over the years in the Castel of Malcesine on Lake Garda.

 Goethe in Malcesine by Dorothee Hock (Casa di Goethe), 2004

 In 2004 the new “Goethe room” was opened in the Castel (a project by Casa di Goethe), together with the presentation of the booklet Goethe in Malcesine (in Italian, German and English).